charliecalvert/CloudNotes/Assignments/ExpressBasics.md

 # Express Basics

-This assignment is very similar to the in-class exercise we did on Thursday.
+This assignment is designed to introduce you to [Express Js](http://expressjs.com/).

 - Express Presentation: [http://bit.ly/JavaScriptNode](http://bit.ly/JavaScriptNode)